"How dare you pick on a kid. That was unforgivable."

 TEAL'C: Is there not some form of human ritual in which I may ask your forgiveness?

 DANIEL No. (walks away)

-In Once Upon a Time, Regina blames Snow White for the death of her lover and being forced into a crappy Arranged Marriage with her father, the king (Never mind it was her own mummy dearest who actually killed the lover and forced the marriage, Snow gets blamed).
+- In Once Upon a Time, Regina blames Snow White for the death of her lover and being forced into a crappy Arranged Marriage with Snow's father, the king (Never mind it was Regina's own mummy dearest who actually killed the lover - and the former Queen - and forced the marriage, Snow gets blamed).
 Snow White flees Regina's murder attempts and becomes a forest-dwelling bandit.
 Regina takes the throne and rules about as well as you'd expect.
-When Regina ends up in a peasant woman disguise and actually meets Snow again, Snow admits she pities Regina and would be willing to forgive her...until she discovers that her stepmother just executed an entire village down to the last man, woman and child'' for the mere "crime" of giving her a night's shelter.
+When Regina ends up in a peasant woman disguise and actually meets Snow again, Snow admits she pities Regina and would be willing to forgive her...until she discovers that her stepmother just executed an entire village down to the last man, woman and child for the mere "crime" of giving Snow a night's shelter.